AnthonyBebek/WebsiteGrapher/README.md

 <img src="Readme_Files/Server-Client.gif" alt="drawing" width="500"/>

-The urls are stored on a mysql server hosted on the server with the create scripts.
+The urls are stored on a MariaDB server hosted on the server with the create scripts.
 ```
 CREATE TABLE `sites` (
 	`ID` INT(11) NOT NULL AUTO_INCREMENT,